Three capital providers in Vermont, New Hampshire and Maine come together to support renewable energy

 The $1 million of permanent working capital will enable Encore to make targeted new hires which will support their ongoing geographic expansion in the Northeast, strengthen strategic partnerships and provide greater tactical flexibility across their development acquisition activity.

 “We are really proud to have Encore as part of the Flex Fund portfolio,” said Janice St. Onge, Flex Fund president.
-“As a B-Corporation and recently named a Top 100 REAL Impact Leader, Encore is a great example of a company focused on the work of mitigating climate change and creating resilient communities – right in the sweet spot of the Flex Fund mission.”
+“As a B-Corporation and was named a Top 100 REAL Impact Leader, Encore is a great example of a company focused on the work of mitigating climate change and creating resilient communities – right in the sweet spot of the Flex Fund mission.”

 The financing is a collaboration of three New England Community Development Financial Institutions (CDFIs) – a model which the Flex Fund would like to encourage more of to align values and mission.